Assistant Professor of Islamic Art and Architecture

 Emily Neumeier

-Her archival and field research has been supported by the Fulbright Program and the American Research Institute in Turkey.
-In 2018–2019, Neumeier was in residence at the Gennadius Library in Athens, Greece, as a Getty/American Council of Learned Societies Fellow in the History of Art.
-Before coming to Tyler, Neumeier taught at Ohio State University and was a Research Collaborator in the Max Planck Research Group "Objects in the Contact Zone: The Cross-Cultural Lives of Things" at the Kunsthistorisches Institut in Florence, Italy.
+Neumeier’s archival and field research has been supported by the Fulbright Program, Getty Research Institute, American Council of Learned Societies, Aga Khan Program for Islamic Architecture at Harvard University, American Research Institute in Turkey, and the Society of Architectural Historians.
+Before coming to Tyler, she taught at Ohio State University as an ACLS Postdoctoral Fellow and was a Research Collaborator in the Max Planck Research Group "Objects in the Contact Zone: The Cross-Cultural Lives of Things" at the Kunsthistorisches Institut in Florence, Italy.

-Neumeier aims to encourage her students to explore emerging technologies in their own research and engage in public scholarship.
+In the classroom, Neumeier encourages her students to explore emerging technologies in their own research and engage in public scholarship.
 She is the executive producer of the Monument Biography podcast series, among other projects in new media.

 Selected Works